Web Update Wizard - FAQ

 Top

-Q: Does the Web Update Wizard work over a LAN?
+Q: Does the Software Update Wizard work over a LAN?

-The Web Update Wizard is designed to deliver software updates over the web.
+The Software Update Wizard is designed to deliver software updates over the web.
 It uses 100% http: protocol in order to do this.
-Therefore, if you want to use the Web Update Wizard over a LAN (Local Area Network) then you must install and run a web server on that LAN.
-There are no special requirements for the web server, as only http: is used by the Web Update Wizard.
+Therefore, if you want to use the Software Update Wizard over a LAN (Local Area Network) then you must install and run a web server on that LAN.
+There are no special requirements for the web server, as only http: is used by the Software Update Wizard.
 A (relatively) simple one like the the Abyss Web Server from http://www.aprelium.com/ is excellent, free and very compact.
+The HFS Web Server is also free, even simpler and lightweight and is ideal for testing Software Update Wizard scripts.

-However, no, the Web Update Wizard cannot operate against a drive letter and path or a UNC.
-(That's why it's called the Web Update Wizard!)
+However, no, the Software Update Wizard cannot operate against a drive letter and path or a UNC.

 Top